lukshyaganjoo/lukshyaganjoo.github.io/_posts/2024-8-03-streaming.md

   - name: the problem
   - name: a surprisingly simple solution
   - name: why is an average of minimums necessary?
+  - subsections:
     - name: a potentially flawed solution
   - name: the proof
   - name: theorems and references
 ---